olivia76/cpp-sas7bdat/README.md

 struct MyDataSink {
 	MyDataSink(...) { /* ... */ }

-	void set_properties(const cppsas7bdat::Properties& _properties) { /* ... */ }
+	/// This method is called once the header/metadata is read. void set_properties(const cppsas7bdat::Properties& _properties) { /* ... */ }
-	void read_row(const size_t _irow, cppsas7bdat::Column::PBUF _p) { /* ... */ }
+	/// This method is called for each new row. void read_row(const size_t _irow, cppsas7bdat::Column::PBUF _p) { /* ... */ }
 };